atet/coursera/RepData_PeerAssessment2/PA2_template.md

 ---

+**NOTE: I am submitting this early, but seeing how this is a public repository, anyone can see it right away.
+If you need help, you can use this as a guide to understanding the problem, but please do not just copy/paste this code.
+R has a steep learning curve, but you will get it with time and experience, I have faith in you.**

 # Impact Analysis of Severe Weather Events on Population and Economic Health in the United States from 1950-2011

 ---